Titanic in popular culture: Themes

 The disaster has been called "an event that in its tragic, clockwork-like certainty stopped time and became a haunting metaphor" – not just one metaphor but many, which the cultural historian Steven Biel describes as "conflicting metaphors, each vying to define the disaster's broader social and political significance, to insist that here was the true meaning, the real lesson."
 The sinking of the Titanic has been interpreted in many ways.
 Some viewed it in religious terms as a metaphor for divine judgement over what they saw as the greed, pride and luxury on display in the ship.
 Others interpreted it as a display of Christian morality and self-sacrifice among those who stayed aboard so that women and children might escape.
 It could be seen in social terms as conveying messages about class or gender relations.
-The "women and children first" protocol seemed to some to affirm a "natural" state of affairs with women subordinated to chivalrous men, a view that campaigners for women's rights rejected.
+The "women and children first" protocol seemed to some to affirm a "natural" state of affairs with chivalrous men sacrificing themselves to protect more vulnerable groups.
 Some saw the self-sacrifice of millionaires like John Jacob Astor and Benjamin Guggenheim as a demonstration of the generosity and moral superiority of the rich and powerful, while the very high level death toll among Third Class passengers and crew members was seen by others as a sign of the working classes being neglected.
 Many believed that the conduct of the mainly Anglo-American passengers and crew demonstrated the superiority of "Anglo-Saxon values" in a crisis.
 Still others viewed the disaster as the result of the arrogance and hubris of the ship's owners and the Anglo-American elite, or as a demonstration of the folly of putting one's trust in technology and progress.
 Such a wide range of interpretations has ensured that the disaster has been the subject of popular debate and fascination for decades.